pingcap/docs-cn/sql/tidb-specific.md

 ---
-Title: specific system variables and syntax used in TiDB
+title: The Proprietary System Variables and Syntaxes in TiDB
-Category: compatibility
+category: user guide
 ---

 # The Proprietary System Variables and Syntaxes in TiDB

 On the basis of MySQL variables and syntaxes, TiDB has defined some specific system variables and syntaxes to optimize performance.

 ## System Variable
 Variables can be set with the `SET` statement, for example: